SpenceKonde/megaTinyCore/ContributionGuidelines.md

   f.
 Line up all the "\n\t" sequences.
   g. unless your asm takes only a small number of output or input operands, put input and output on separate lines.
 If you think it makes it clearer to put each opperand on it'd own line, do that.
   h.
 You can't rjmp to a label in another function.
 You can jmp to it (though this only works because of LTO and technically is not above board), but not rjmp.
 Just because you have an rjmp doesn't mean the linker will decide to place the routine you want to jump to within range of an rjmp!
   i.
-A pointer to a volatile variable, which you use to change that variable using st X/Y/Z or std Y+q/Z+q only is an input operand.
+Your code must be correct and valid: A pointer to a volatile variable, which you use to change that variable using st X/Y/Z or std Y+q/Z+q only is an input operand.
 You haven't changed it!
 You've changed what it's pointing to, but you haven't changed the pointer.
-You must never use a pointer to a non-volatile variable to write to that variable from within asm.
+Similarly, you must never use a pointer to a non-volatile variable to write to that variable from within asm.
+The only variables you are can change are volatile variables accessed via pointers, and opperands declared with the read-write or write only constraint.
   j.
 A pointer to a variable, even if you only use it to read the variable, if you use ld X+/Y+/Z+ or ld -X/-Y/-Z must be marked as a read-write operand - the operand is the pointer, and you're changing it!
   k.
+If you specify a write only constraint it may contain anything until you write it.
+Specify a read-write opperand if you need to, for example, add to an existing value.
+  l.
 Triple check your constraints.
 The problem with wrong constraints is that they sometimes compile... only to not compile under other circumstances.
 If you use SBIW/ADIW on something, it must have the w, e, x, y, or z constraint.
 This will often go unnoticed until it gets inlined into someplace where there is high register pressure, at which point it will no longer compile.
 If you use any of the 'immediate' instructions, the register being operated on MUST be specified with the +d or =d constraint (to get an upper register which you're allowed to write to).
 Again, this will not cause an error until the compiler happens to assign a register that is not an upper register, and which point everything promptly stops compiling with a very confusing error message.
 Wrong constraints are insidious for this reason
-  l.
+  m.
 Inline assembly is hard to read, and hard to maintain.
 Don't use it gratuitously or where the benefits are negligible.
 Use it only where execution speed really really matters - that's why for instance, in these cores, you will find it in timekeeping functions, in ISRs, and not really elsewhere.
-  m.
+  n.
 If it is outside of the core, you *will* need turn off astyle indentation checking or it will fail style checks.

 This is an example of how it should look
 ```c